bobbybabra/collection/README.md

 // returns new Collection([{id: 1, name: 'Joe'}])
 ```

-Additionally to selecting keys, you may also selected deep attribute
+Additionally to selecting keys, you may also select deep attributes
 within the model by using a dot notation to describe the traversing

 ```js